Customer Loyalty & Rewards

 Is demographics a factor?

-We’ve found no conclusive studies or research that suggests tiered loyalty programmes appeal to certain demographics.
-However, since this type of loyalty programme is associated with more expensive brands, it’s worth noting that 62% of affluent consumers ranked quality most important when making purchases.
+It’s worth noting however, that 62% of affluent consumers ranked quality most important when making purchases.
 No doubt that also factors in their shopping experience too!

 Challenges of Tiered Loyalty